thunderrabbit/robnugen-journal-entries/2001/08/04zz_movies.md

 <p class=date>11:55pm Saturday 4 August 2001</p>

 <p>Today Wende and I scoped out <em>The Princess
-Diaries</em> with my dad, Karen and Elisé.
+Diaries</em> with my dad, Karen and ElisÃ©.
 Movie was cute; I cried a bit - just at the magnitude of what it might be like for a 15 year old to suddenly learn s/he was royalty.
 That could be one of my YRUU youth.</p>